 Moving into a condo or planned development often means having to join an association.
 This association is run much like a business, with leaders who volunteer for the HOA board.
 These leaders operate the HOA with the community’s best interests in mind.
 They fulfill responsibilities dedicated to the welfare of the association.

 While some are wary to become an HOA board member, others are born to lead.
 In fact, you may even feel a natural urge to get involved in your HOA board.
-If you’re still in doubt about your decision, let these reasons to serve the HOA board be enough to convince you:
+If you’re still in doubt about your decision, here are the reasons to join the HOA board.

 1. Safeguard Property Value